septentrio-gnss/Septentrio-SUPL-3GPP-LPP/getting_started.md

 cmake --build build --config Debug
 ```

-Once the building is done, the binary is available over 'build/src/example'.
+Once the building is done, the binary is available over the 'build' folder.

 ---